Install the Kubernetes Plugin and Set up Panorama for CN-Series

 - Log in to the Panorama Web Interface, selectand clickPanoramaPluginsCheck Nowto get the list of available plugins.

-- Get the CN-Series license tokens on Panorama.
+- Get the CN-Series license credits on Panorama.

-- Verify that the number of available license tokens is updated.
+- Verify that the number of available license credits is updated.

 - Create a parent Device Group and Template Stack.You must create a template stack and a device group, and you will later reference this template stack and device group when you edit the YAML file to deploy the CN-MGMT Pods.
 The Kubernetes plugin on Panorama creates a template called K8S-Network-Setup, and this template will be part of the template stack you define here.

-- Create a template stack and add the K8S-Network-Setup template the template stack.
+- Create a template stack and add the K8S-Network-Setup template to the template stack.

 - SelectandPanoramaTemplatesAdd Stack.